-We suggest modifying this line to (don't forget to remove # at the beginning), set imtype = "fits"
+We suggest modifying this line to (don't forget to remove # at the beginning),

 This tells IRAF that your default image format is FITS rather than the IRAF one.

 Type "xgterm &" from any Linux/Unix command line, then type cl in the xgterm window.
 You will get an IRAF environment with the following message.